sondi-ar/Archive/README.md

 |<img src="Documentation/img/Object.png" width="50%">| The super 8mm Film and its cover box

 # Research on the Value of Pornography
-is it about adding value or reclaiming its initial value?
+Is it about adding value or reclaiming its initial value?

 <details>
   <summary>Reading List</summary>